IGVF-DACC/igvf-metadata-submitter/README.md

 # IGVF metadata submitter

-IGVF metadata submitter based on Google Apps Script + Google Sheets
+IGVF metadata submitter based on Google Sheet + Google Apps Script.

 ## Installation

-You can install it from code or make a copy of a portable version.
+You can install it from code or make a copy from a portable version.

 ## Installing from code